Buying real estate in Ireland?

 Are there extra fees if the property has a tenant in Ireland?

-When you purchase a tenanted property in Ireland, you inherit all the landlord's legal obligations under the Residential Tenancies Act, including respecting the tenant's security of tenure, maintaining the property to required standards, and registering the tenancy with the Residential Tenancies Board within one month.
+As the buyer of a tenanted property in Ireland, you legally inherit the existing tenancy and all the landlord's obligations under the Residential Tenancies Act, including rent pressure zone limits, maintenance duties, and the requirement to register the tenancy with the RTB (Residential Tenancies Board).

 If you want to optimize your rental strategy, you can read our complete guide on how to buy and rent out in Ireland.